-Other forms of collaboration with industry include the participation of company staff in Institute activities, joint participation in Spanish and European Technological Platforms (for example, the Technology Clusters in the Autonomous Community of Madrid or the INES, NESSI and Internet of the Future platforms), joint scholarships for doctorate or masters work (for example, Deimos Space co-funds one PhD in rigorous development of satellite image processing), transfer of research personnel trained by the Institute to companies (for example, Microsoft Redmond co-funds a four-month visit of an IMDEA postdoctoral researcher to explore technology transfer opportunities), access to the Institute's researchers as consultants, access to the Institute's prospective technology and scientific studies (for example, researchers of the Institute have met with professionals at Telefónica I+D, Canal de Isabel II, Ericsson, Interligare, Lingway, among many others, to present their main research results), and of course, availability for the creation of joint spin-offs for commercial development of technologies created in the Institute.
-Given the controversial status of software patents (which have recently faced the opposition not only of notorious public figures such Linus Torvalds or Tim Berners-Lee but also of the EU Parliament, and which many currently perceive as a hurdle instead of a help for innovation and profit), IMDEA Software favors the exploitation of its research results through innovative business models, for example those which are based on software products with high technological advantages and which are protected by copyrights that foster their dissemination.
+Other forms of industry collaboration include the participation of company staff in Institute activities, joint participation in Spanish and European Technological Platforms (for example, the Technology Clusters in the Autonomous Community of Madrid or the INES, NESSI and Internet of the Future platforms), joint scholarships for doctorate or masters work (for example, Deimos Space co-funds one PhD in rigorous development of satellite image processing), transfer of research personnel trained by the Institute to companies (for example, Microsoft Redmond co-funds a four-month visit of an IMDEA postdoctoral researcher to explore technology transfer opportunities), access to the Institute's researchers as consultants, access to the Institute's prospective technology and scientific studies (for example, researchers of the Institute have met with personnel from Telefónica I+D, Canal de Isabel II, Ericsson, Interligare, Lingway, GMV, IBM, among many others, to present their main research results), and of course, availability for the creation of joint spin-offs for commercial development of technologies created in the Institute.
+Given the controversial status of software patents (which have recently faced the opposition not only of notorious public figures such as Linus Torvalds or Tim Berners-Lee but also of the EU Parliament, and which many currently perceive as a hurdle instead of a help for innovation and profit), the IMDEA Software Institute favors the exploitation of its research results through innovative business models, for example those which are based on software products with high technological advantages and which are protected by copyright models that foster their dissemination.

-Finally, IMDEA Software associated companies are hi-tech companies interested in a stable and durable relationship with the Institute.
+Finally, the IMDEA Software Institute associated companies are hi-tech companies interested in a stable and durable relationship with the Institute.
 Our industrial trustees fall, of course, into this category.
 Associated companies participate with the Institute in joint research projects and have special and early access to the activities and results produced.
 These companies contribute to the sustainability of IMDEA Software, according to their capabilities, the common activities, and their specific areas.